souryavarenya/Emergence-of-cooperation-Solar-communities/README.md

 The decision-making process has two steps, inspired by the theory of planned behavior (Ajzen 1991), where agents first determine if they develop the intention of adopting solar individually, of joining a community, or neither, and then implement the behavior (i.e., adopt individually or try to join a community).

 The two most important variables to study with this model are the number of agents that install rooftop solar and the number of agents that join a solar community.
-Other intermediate variables such as the opinion of the agents are also considered to gain a better understanding of the situation.
+Other intermediate variables such as the opinion quantification of the agents are also considered to gain a better understanding of the situation.

 ## Fundamental Questions